-Keeping a few things in the house at all times, can help turn those last-minute meals, into masterpieces.
+Keeping a few essential foods in the house at all times, can help turn those last-minute meals, into masterpieces.
 So here are my top suggestions for basic food you need in your kitchen to always be prepared and make cooking easier.

 When it comes to food to have in your kitchen, chicken broth is a staple.
 Chicken broth is for so much more than soup.
 It’s so simple.
 But chicken broth can add real depth to any meal.
 Try substituting it for the water when cooking a starch.
 It will add so much flavor to rice or quinoa.
 Sauté or braise carrots, chicken or eggplant in a few tablespoons of chicken broth for a delightful infusion of flavor.
 Mix a few tablespoons with butter for a lovely butter sauce or stir some into some gravy that got too thick.

-For these types of purposes, I don’t like to buy the cans, because then I either have to use the whole can, or throw the rest away.
-So get the re-sealable boxes allowing you to just use what you need, and not waste anything.
+For these types of purposes, I don’t like to buy the canned broth, because then I either have to use the whole can, or throw the rest away.
+So I get the re-sealable boxes allowing you to just use what you need, and not waste anything.

-If you read by No Leftover Left Behind article, you know that I LOVE having wraps in the house.
-Basically, you can cut ANYthing up and stick them in there, and you’ve got a delicious, individually customized meal.
+If you read my No Leftover Left Behind article, you know that I LOVE having wraps in the house.
+Basically, you can cut ANY thing up and stick them in there, and you’ve got a delicious, individually customized meal.
 And a little filling goes a long way with these babies, so it doesn’t even take much.
 Throw some rice on the stove, and scavenge out the fridge for anything you can cut in small pieces.

 Try new combinations!
 Wraps are a great opportunity to try combining foods you may not have normally combined.
 Tortillas are for more than chicken and rice.
 Leftover sausage with pasta sauce, balsamic vinegar, spinach and zucchini may sound like a strange match up.
 But it’s what I had in the fridge one day and now it’s asked for by name!!

 So when 5:00 starts to roll around, and you’re stressing the lack of planned out food, knowing you have a package of flour tortillas can make all the difference!
 When it comes to basic food you need in your kitchen, tortilla wraps are way up there!

 Onion Soup Mix

-The versatility of things you can do with onion soup mix is actually a little mind blowing.
+The versatility of things you can do with onion soup mix is actually a little mind blowing!
 Once I started using it for more than soup or dip recipes, I realized how flavorful it really is.
 That is why is now on my list of essential foods to have in the kitchen at all times.

-And if the salt content, processed ingredients or gluten bothers you, check out my next post on Saturday where you can easily make your own and have full control over what’s in it.
+And if the salt content, processed ingredients or gluten bothers you, here is a homemade onion soup mix recipe so you can easily make your own and have full control over what’s in it.

-I hope you find these foods to always keep in your kitchen useful.
-What are your must-have add-ins that you always keep in the kitchen?
+I hope you find this list of food I have in my kitchen useful.
+What are your must-have kitchen food add-ins that you always keep on hand?
 Look me up on Twitter at @NJFarmScribe.
 I always love hearing new ideas!